mnms/docs/docs/run-and-deploy-fbctl.md

 [=======                                           ] 15%
 ```

-As shown below, if the list is empty, you can select the installer only by entering the file path or by entering url.
+If the list is empty like below, you can select the installer only by entering the file path or by entering url.
 To add an installer to the list, copy it under '${FBPATH}/releases/'

 ``` bash
 Select installer